mrpeverill/mrpeverill.github.io/_pages/about.md

 I am experienced in working with clients of all ages.
 I strongly believe that providing support for parents is one of the best ways we can support children.
 Especially for young children, I often work primarily or solely with parents.
 This approach has been shown to be just as or more effective than individual treatment in many cases.

-I practice at the Family Therapy Center of Madison.
+My practice is located at Family Therapy Center of Madison.
 If you are interested in working with me, please call <a href="tel:+16082769191">(608) 276-9191</a>).

 # Research